-As part of owning your own travel business and being a business professional, Agents are always required to do the work, first.
-Don’t rely on the Partner to do it for you.
-They don’t know your client, aren’t vested in your business the way you are, and put simply: It's just not their job.
-Our Partners support all our Agents with multiple tools, resources, technology and more, but it's up to the Agent to first qualify their clients, qualify the Partner, and conduct research to determine what resort or destination is best.
+As part of owning your own travel business and being a business professional, advisors are always required to do the work, first.
+Don’t rely on partners to do it for you.
+They don’t know your client, aren’t vested in your business the way you are, and, put simply, it's just not their job.

 Cruise ship passengers customarily leave tips for the staff in appreciation of their hard work and stellar service.

 While cash envelopes used to be the preferred choice among passengers for thanking staff members who directly served them, cruise lines everywhere have transitioned to pre-paid gratuities.